Michael is a 2006 Graduate of Collins College and has earned a Bachelor of Arts in Game Design branching into IT/Coding Fields.

 Lots of Games, Little Cash

-What a time to be alive, with this many selections in video games.
-And to top it all off, it's some of the most influential games that we can play.
-But despite the desire to play them all, our wallets/budgets kindly remind us that we can't always get everything at our leisure; along with time, money is one of the key factors in purchasing new games; therefore it is important to find the games that are right for not only your tastes, but your budget as well.
+What a time to be alive.
+We have so many selections available in video games.
+And to top it all off, some of the most influential games are available to play.
+But despite the desire to play them all, our wallets/budgets kindly remind us that we can't always get everything at our leisure; along with time, money is one of the key factors in purchasing new games.
+Therefore, it is important to find the games that are right for not only your tastes, but your budget as well.
 Let's get started!

 Find out Which Game Is Worth It